rlaurentiu/alieninvro/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17368368.svg)](https://doi.org/10.5281/zenodo.17368368)
 <!-- badges: end -->

-An interactive Shiny dashboard for exploring alien invertebrate species data included in the paper "From soil to stream and sea: species richness and distribution of alien invertebrates in Romania" by Cristina Preda et al. (submitted to Neobiota).
+An interactive Shiny dashboard for exploring alien invertebrate species data included in the paper "From soil to stream and sea: species richness and distribution of alien invertebrates in Romania" by Cristina Preda et al. (prepared for Neobiota).